marmelab/react-admin/UPGRADE.md

 ## The `exporter` Function Has Changed Signature

-In a `List`, you can pass a custom `exporter` function to control the data downloaded by users when they cllick on the "Export" button.
+In a `List`, you can pass a custom `exporter` function to control the data downloaded by users when they click on the "Export" button.

 ```jsx
 const CommentList = props => (